UNLOCK YOUR CHILD'S

 3. Simplify the expression:

-• First, calculate the part within the square root: 5^2 – 4 * 2 * -3 = 29 (because order of operations dictates squares are done before multiplication).
+• First, calculate the part within the square root: 5^2 – 4 * 2 * -3 = 29 (because order of operations dictates that squares are done before multiplication).

 • Then, find the square root: √29 (Note: This is an irrational number, a number that cannot be expressed as a simple fraction).